jackyzha0/jackyzha0.github.io/content/thoughts/computer-vision.md

 4. Computer eigenvectors and eigenvalues of the covariance matrix.
 5. Use threshold on eigenvalues to detect corners ($>0$ is a corner)

 We can visualize the covariance matrix $C$ as an ellipse whose axis lengths are determined by the eigenvalues and orientation determined by $R$ (the rotation matrix).
+It tells us the dispersion of the gradients nearby.

 As $C$ is symmetric, we have